 - 1/4 cup (50 g) brown sugar

-- In a large bowl, combine flour, baking soda, and salt.
-Stir until well combined and set aside.
+- In a large mixing bowl, combine the flour, baking soda, and salt.
+Set aside.

-- Remove from oven and let cool for about 10 minutes before transferring to a cooling rack to cool completely.
+- Remove the bread from the oven and let it cool in the pan for about 10 minutes before transferring it to a cooling rack to cool completely.